Welcome to the Ultimate Beginner’s Guide to the Gym!

 Not only that, but walking is an AMAZING form of exercise.
 Walking is how Tim, the NF Prime member, lost 50 lbs through walking and nutritional changes.
 Don’t underestimate walking!

 So, for your first 10-15 minutes, just walk.
-Set the treadmill at 3mph or 3.5 or whatever speed is comfortable but not too strenuous.
+Set the treadmill at 2.5mph or 3 or whatever speed is comfortable but not too strenuous.

 Do your Level 1 stretches, then spend 15 minutes walking, and then you are free to go home.

-Repeat this as many days in a row that you need to until this starts to feel comfortable and you stop feeling self-conscious.
+Repeat this as many days as necessary until it starts to feel comfortable and you stop feeling self-conscious.

 Scientists, Benedictine monks, and German scholars refer to such a thing as a “routine.”